ProudOne7/Hangman/README.md

-A simple game of Hangman
-First player enters a word of any length
-Second player gets 5 chances to guess what the word is
+A simple game of Hangman, First player enters a word of any length Then the second player gets 5 chances to guess what the word is